jadijadi/lpic1book/content/1083_mail_transfer_agent_mta_basics.md

 Each user can create a `.forward` file in her own directory and all mail targeted to that user will be forwarded to that address.

 > You can even put a complete email address like `jadijadi@gmail.com` in your `.forward` file.

->
-> `mail` command is not part of LPIC102 but it is good if you play and learn it to some extent.
-It also can send email from within the scripts like 'echo -e "email content" \| mail -s "email subject" "example@example.com"'
+It also can send email from the command line or even within your scripts by issuing something like `echo -e "email content" | mail -s "email subject" "example@example.com"`.c

 ### mailq